genenetwork/gn-deploy-servers/README.md

 # GeneNetwork2 deployment (in Memphis)

-This repository contains the configuration files, scripts and documentation for deployment of GN2.
+This *public repository* contains the configuration files, scripts and documentation for deployment of GN2.

 ## Introduction